India Foundation for the Arts in collaboration with the Assam State Museum, Guwahati offered Two Museum Fellowships

-The workshop will cover Purandara Dasa's Grand Dashavatara Ragamalika and Model Alapana & Kalpana Swarams as practical examples in select ragas.
+The workshop covered Purandara Dasa's Grand Dashavatara Ragamalika and Model Alapana & Kalpana Swarams as practical examples in select ragas.

-India Foundation for the Arts in collaboration with the Kerala Museum invites applications for a Museum Fellowship
+India Foundation for the Arts in collaboration with the Kerala Museum offered a Museum Fellowship

-India Foundation for the Arts in collaboration with Indira Gandhi Rashtriya Manav Sanghralaya invites applications for Two Museum Fellowships.
-Application deadline: May 31, 2016.
-This initiative is supported by TATA TRUSTS
+India Foundation for the Arts in collaboration with Indira Gandhi Rashtriya Manav Sanghralaya offered Two Museum Fellowships.

 For more information about the Kerala Museum and the collection at the Gallery of Indian Art, please visit their website http://www.keralamuseum.com/art-gallery